Growth and fluctuation in perturbed nonlinear Volterra equations: Introduction

 where $Z$ is a semimartingale.
-We establish a simple existence and uniqueness theorem for equation \eqref{eq.introsfde} and then specialise to the cases of Brownian and L\'evy noise in order to prove precise asymptotic results.
+We establish an appropriate existence and uniqueness theorem for equation \eqref{eq.introsfde} and specialise to the cases of Brownian and L\'evy noise in order to prove precise asymptotic results.